 Can mosquitoes survive the winter?

-Do you ever wonder how mosquitoes make it through the winter?
+Do you ever wonder how mosquitoes in Tennessee make it through the winter?
 You might if you learned some things about mosquitoes, like the fact that female mosquitoes live for about 2 months and male mosquitoes only live about a week; or the fact that mosquitoes can't survive freezing temperatures.
 Armed with this knowledge, you might think that mosquitoes should all die off in the winter and never come back.
 Yet they come back year after year to plague us with bites.
 How is this possible?
 The truth is, most mosquitoes make it through winter inside egg cases.
 Understanding how this works can actually help you reduce mosquitoes in your yard next spring.

 Before Eggs Are Laid